 First, it helps keep your spark going.
-Writing books and building a platform is a tremendous task.
+Writing books and building a platform are tremendous tasks.
 Joining a large community of like-minded individuals can help keep you going when you’re tired or overwhelmed.

 And second, book clubs can remind you why you write to begin with—a love of story.